Problem Solving Techniques

 The process involves a series of timed exercises that guide participants through identifying issues, generating solutions, deciding on the best solutions to pursue, and creating action steps.
 The goal of an LDJ is to sidestep the usual debate and analysis paralysis that can occur in team meetings, leading to clear, actionable outcomes in a short amount of time.
 This method is particularly useful for solving specific problems, improving processes, or breaking through creative blocks.

-18) Problem definition process
+18) Problem Definition Process

 Complex problems don't always require complex solutions; often, simple approaches are enough to tackle them effectively.